-You might not have known that the folks at Trimble’s SketchUp division have released (earlier this month) an open beta for their new SketchUp in the Cloud version named, my.sketchup.
+You might not have known that the folks at Trimble’s SketchUp division have put SketchUp on the web, released (earlier this month) as an open beta for their new SketchUp in the Cloud version named, my.sketchup.
 Senior associate editor, Pete Evans, AIA, first became aware of this and brought it to my attention.
 If you didn’t know either, you are hardly alone.
 Trimble and the folks at SketchUp have been pretty darn quiet about this release.
 And it’s not always easy to find news on Trimble’s press release page either.

 Putting SketchUp In Your Browser